-What Vegetables to Eat after Gastric Bypass and other WLSJune 1st, 2012 - Posted to Weight Loss
+What Vegetables to Eat after Gastric Bypass and other WLS

 When your body is ready for it, the post-surgical diet features fruits and vegetables along with lean meats and non-fat dairy products.
-You should begin with produce that is soft and easily chewed when cooked, avoiding tough, fibrous, or stringy foods.
+You should begin with soft and easily chewed produce when cooked, avoiding tough, fibrous, or stringy foods.

 In the Following Weeks